 Canteen – Also owned by the same Parlour Coffee Team, this place is always busy!
 Food is modern and fresh, influenced by traditional middle eastern flavours and produce.
 Located in Burleigh.

-Burleigh Baker – Whilst they only have a small breakfast menu, if you love bread and baked goods you have to stop by.
+Burleigh Baker – If you love bread and baked goods you have to stop by (note: the breakfast menu isn’t extensive).
 The baker is an ex-scientist who is incredibly passionate about preparing bread the old fashioned way.
 All flours are organic and fermented for 3-5 days in order to “pre-digest” the proteins, making it easier for us to digest.
+Located Burleigh.

 Elk Espresso – One of my favourite spots for breakfast if I’m up that way.
 I cannot go past the brekky salad with poached eggs.
 I know I should try something different but it’s too good.
 Coffee is great.
 Not much in the way of healthy smoothies but food makes up for it.
 Get their early (I mean early), or prepare to wait a little while for a table.
 Located in Broadbeach.